-The Maternity Care strand aims to support clinical teams in Scotland to improve the quality and safety of maternity healthcare.
+The Maternity Care Strand aims to support clinical teams in Scotland to improve the quality and safety of maternity healthcare.
 The overall aims of the Maternity Care strand are to:

 Avoidable harm is defined by the further sub aims to:

-reduce stillbirths by 35%
+• reduce stillbirths and neonatal mortality by 15%

-reduce severe postpartum haemorrhage (PPH) by 30%
+• reduce severe post-partum haemorrhage (PPH) by 30%

 • reduce the incidence of non-medically indicated elective deliveries prior to 39 weeks gestation by 30%